Llibre dels fets: Codices and editions

-(English: This book was ordered by the honorable Ponç de Copons, by God's grace, abbot of the St Maria Poblet Monastery, where there lies the most high Lord Sir James, the one about who the book tells, about the deeds and acts that he encountered in his lifetime).
-Friar Celestí des Torrents, who finished this manuscript on 17 September 1343.

 This copy from the Poblet Monastery was made from an original manuscript owned by the Royal Chancellery.
 On 11 November 1343, King Peter IV of Aragon sent a letter to the abbot of the Poblet Monastery demanding the return of the original codex In 1585 King Philip II of Spain visited the Poblet Monastery and ordered a copy of the chronicle for the Royal Library of San Lorenzo de El Escorial, Madrid.

 1380 Catalan copy contains two illustrations, both of friars; this first one depicts Dominican Friar Miguel Fabra i Berenguer de Castellbisbal.

 1380 Catalan manuscript first page: "...says My Lord Saint James that faith without actions, is dead.
 This word he wanted to accomplish, Lord, in our deeds..."

 The second Catalan codex manuscript source, dating to 1380, comes directly from the Royal Chancellery of King Peter IV of Aragon, and must be a direct copy of the original, as the king himself commanded Johan de Barbastro to make it.
 The text in Latin: